Textile Diversion means the shifting of materials away from disposal (landfill or incineration) by using waste management strategies.

 5. Recover

-• Textile waste can be broken down into natural and synthetic fibers and these fibers can be used to make new things like insulation, stuffing, sports equipment, pet bedding automotive insulation and carpet padding!
+• Textile waste can be divided into natural and synthetic fibers, which can be repurposed into products like insulation, stuffing, sports equipment, pet bedding, automotive insulation, and carpet padding

 Did you know?